-Dr. Dittoe warns against fad diets, like the ketogenic diet, which advises high-fat and low-carb eating.
+Dr. Sun warns against fad diets, like the ketogenic diet, which advises high-fat and low-carb eating.

-“I really caution people who are approaching that diet because there have been some patients who have lost weight, but their bad cholesterol numbers went through the roof.
+“I really caution people who are approaching that diet.
+Some patients have lost weight, but their bad cholesterol numbers went through the roof.
 Recent studies have suggested it can increase cardiovascular risk,” Dr. Sun says.

 Though patients may see results with weight loss on these diets, they could be paying the price in other areas, as less weight does not necessarily equal improved overall health.

 Our nutrition specialists give their best so you can live your best.Learn More About Kettering Health's Diabetes and Nutrition Care